 Your kid forgot to clean his room again.
 But hang on, mom and dad.
 You may want to hold off on yelling at him about it.
 When it comes to how to discipline a child effectively, it’s far from the best method.

-In fact, study from researchers at the University of Michigan and the University of Pittsburgh found that yelling at kids can be just as damaging at hitting them.
+In fact, a study from researchers at the University of Michigan and the University of Pittsburgh found that yelling at kids can be just as damaging at hitting them.

 Why negative punishments don’t work